Michelin PAX System

-PAX was an automobile run-flat tire system developed and manufactured by Michelin in the 2000s.
+PAX is an automobile run-flat tire system developed and manufactured by Michelin since the 2000s.
 It utilizes a special type of rim and tire to allow temporary use of a wheel if its tire is punctured.
 The core of Michelin's PAX system is the semi-rigid ring installed onto the rim using special equipment.
 It provided support to the tire and its sidewall to allow emergency operation at limited speed until such time as the tire can be replaced.

 Cars that used the system include supercars like the Bugatti Veyron EB 16.4, luxury cars like the Rolls-Royce Phantom, and more common vehicles like the Honda Odyssey and Nissan Quest.

 History

 Prior developments

 Prior to the introduction of PAX, Michelin and Goodyear produced other pneumatic tires that could temporarily support themselves without air pressure.
 These tires were modified with a stiffer, heavier sidewall which could support the weight of a vehicle at speed without losing control.
 This design allowed a vehicle to be driven at a limited speed to a service station.

 The heavier sidewalls and special bead construction allowed a driver to drive a car with little or no air pressure at a limited speed (approximately 50 mph) over some specified distance to a service station, or at least off the roadway out of immediate danger.
-In a conventional pneumatic tire, loss of pressure at speed would result in the collapse of the soft tire sidewalls such that the metal wheel edges would slice through the collapsed sidewalls, which would likely result in an accident, possibly fatal, as well as the destruction of the tire, and possibly the wheel.These tires required the introduction of an electronic tire pressure monitoring system to indicate low tire pressure to a driver.
+In a conventional pneumatic tire, loss of pressure at speed would result in the collapse of the soft tire sidewalls such that the metal wheel edges would slice through the collapsed sidewalls, which would likely result in an accident, possibly fatal, as well as the destruction of the tire, and possibly the wheel.
+These tires required the introduction of an electronic tire pressure monitoring system to indicate low tire pressure to a driver.
 With conventional tires, low pressure is obvious, due to sidewall deformation; but with reinforced sidewall run-flat tires, low pressure is difficult to detect until the tire fails.

 The Goodyear EMT (Extended Mobility Tire), with a reduced sidewall, was introduced with the 1994 Chevrolet Corvette.
 Michelin also introduced a similar tire in the mid-1990s called the Zero Pressure System, distinguished from conventional tires by the designator "ZP."